BerkCanpolat/Flutter_FoodShop/README.md

 Bloc (Cubit): Used for state management and controlling data flow.
 Dio: Used to make HTTP requests and fetch data from an API.
 SharedPreferences: Used to persist favorite meals, theme, and language preferences across sessions.
+flutter_localizations: This package is used to support localization in the app, enabling multiple languages and formatting based on locale.
+It provides the necessary localization framework for making the app available in Turkish and English, as well as any additional languages.